 Securing a network is an administrator’s main priority, and with good reason.
 Insecure networks are open to infiltration by viruses, malware, and hackers.
 A dedicated threat can even bring down an entire system, costing a company time and resources.
 As important as it is, security is not difficult to achieve.
 Neither is it an expensive undertaking.
-Here are eight simple things that can improve a network’s security.
+Here are eight simple things that Linux for network engineers can improve a network’s security.

 1) Migrate to Linux